johnnysan922/discord-clone/README.md

 # Discord Clone

-A clone of Discord's webpage build using React with Redux
+A clone of Discord's webpage build using React with Redux.

+Building this project I learned that using Redux, I can wrap a data layer(slices) around an application in order to pull data/information from any component in the application.
+This makes the code easier to maintain and prevents having to pass 'props' into various components in order to retrieve data, which can make the codebase harder to read.

 ## Utilized